De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

-such that, for some points~$z_{\rm o} \in \ern$ the ratio~$f_\eps(0)/f_\eps(z_{\rm o})$ blows-up as~$\eps \searrow 0$; see~Theorem~1.1 there.
-This implies the failure of the Harnack inequality for~\eqref{eq:stat-fp}, and, by extension, for~\eqref{problema} since the solutions~$\{f_\eps\}$ are time-independent.
-Moreover, a closer inspection reveals that a local $L^2$-$L^\infty$ estimate for solutions to~\eqref{problema} generally fails too, even when an error term is added on its right-hand side, basically a tail-type contribution-- see Formula~\eqref{def_tail_intro} below -- in striking contrast to all the parabolic and elliptic literature on fractional equations~(\!\!\cite{DKP16,KW23,KW24}).
-Such peculiar feature of~\eqref{eq:stat-fp} is a pure effect originating from the combination of the nonlocality of the diffusion term with the anisotropy behavior of the drift, and it is in odd contrast with all the previous literature dealing with local kinetic equations.
-Furthermore, it is worth noticing that such a phenomenon is quite remarkable given that the degeneracy of~\eqref{eq:stat-fp} is no obstruction to $C^\infty$-regularity; see for example~\cite{IS22}.
-Indeed, by velocity averaging techniques~(\!\!\cite{Bou02}) it is possible to transfer regularity from the $v$-variable to the $x$ one as it happens for purely local operators.
+such that, for some points~$z_{0} \in \ern$, the ratio~$f_\eps(0)/f_\eps(z_{0})$ blows up as~$\eps \searrow 0$; see~Theorem~1.1 there.
+This proves the failure of the Harnack inequality for~\eqref{eq:stat-fp}, and hence also for~\eqref{problema}, since the solutions~$\{f_\eps\}$ are time-independent.
+A closer inspection also shows that a local~$L^2$-$L^\infty$ estimate for solutions to~\eqref{problema} generally fails, even if an additional tail-type error term is placed on the right-hand side; see Formula~\eqref{def_tail_intro} below.
+This is in stark contrast with the parabolic and elliptic literature on fractional equations~(\!\!\cite{DKP16,KW23,KW24}).
+This feature of~\eqref{eq:stat-fp} is due to the combination of the nonlocality of the diffusion term with the anisotropic behavior of the drift, and it has no analogue in the previous literature on local kinetic equations.
+It is also worth observing that this phenomenon occurs despite the fact that the degeneracy of~\eqref{eq:stat-fp} is no obstruction to $C^\infty$-regularity; see, for example,~\cite{IS22}.
+Indeed, velocity averaging techniques~(\!\!\cite{Bou02}) make it possible to transfer regularity from the $v$-variable to the $x$-variable, as in the case of purely local operators.
 See also the very recent paper~\cite{AN26} for related results in this direction.